Core Concepts

 out vs latch: out follows the rung — true when the rung is true, false when it's false. latch is sticky — once set, it stays set until explicitly reset.

-The full instruction set (branching, subroutines, shift registers, edge detection, and more) is in the Ladder Logic Guide.
+The full instruction set (branching, subroutines, shift registers, edge detection, and more) is in the Instruction Reference.

 Timers and counters